 The function_exists Function

-function checks if the specified function has been defined.
+The function_exists function checks if the specified function has been defined.

-if the function exists, and false
+It returns true if the function exists, and false otherwise.

 The function accepts one parameter - the name of the function to check as a string.